rjhancock/solaris-vii-games/rules.markdown

 If stables have earned enough during a season, and from their inter-season funding, they may choose to buy-in to additional weight classes.
 There is no limit to the number of weight classes a stable may compete in.

-To buy into a new weight class, there must be a minimum of four stables in the player group with the funding to buy-in and purchase a ‘mech of the selected class.
+To buy into a new weight class, there must be a minimum of four stables in the player group with the funding to buy-in and purchase a ‘Mech of the selected class.

 Purchasing a competition license for a weight class costs the following: